 After all of my pre-realtor successes, I noticed that I had become a detail-oriented leader, a community activist and a social critic than I was a salesman of any sort.
-I found that projects that have jostled my muse involved speaking truth to power and advancing my neighborhood.
-As such I helped paved the way for the restroom facility to be built in a neighborhood park in a majority-minority community called Jamestown, a $100k project and for the improvements to Lake Play in my corner of the world.
+I found that projects that jostled my muse involved speaking truth to power, advancing my neighborhood, and helping others.
+As such I helped paved the way for a restroom facility to be built in a neighborhood park in a majority-minority community called Jamestown, a $100k project, and for the improvements to Lake Play in my corner of the world.

 All images on Darhlene.com are either copyright-free images or are images created by either Darhlene Zeanwick or George D. Gordon, III.
 All images on this site by George D. Gordon, III, are used with his permission.